fumitoh/modelx/doc/source/tutorial.rst

    data = [[1, 50, 10], [2, 60, 15], [3, 70, 5]]

 The diagram shows the design of the model we are going to create.
-``Policy`` model is the parent space of the 3 dynamic spaces, ``Policy1``, ``Policy2``, ``Policy3``, each of which represents each of the 3 policies above.
+The lines with a filled diamond shape on one end indicates that ``Policy`` model is the parent space of the 3 dynamic spaces, ``Policy1``, ``Policy2``, ``Policy3``, each of which represents each of the 3 policies above.